scateu/tsv_edl.vim/README.transcribe.md

 :nmap <enter> <space>gojgi<space>
 ```

-then, you manually add to the first sentence.
+then, you manually add `EDL` head to the first sentence, and restart vim.

 ```
 EDL 00:00:00,000    00:00:00,000    | filename |    JAD: Yeah.